pic

 Achalasia

-Achalasia services offered in Waldorf, MD
+Achalasia services offered in Waldorf and Oxon Hill, MD

 Achalasia happens when the muscles in your esophagus don’t work, which prevents food and liquid from moving into your stomach.
 The GI Associates of Maryland team of elite gastroenterology experts offers compassionate care for achalasia in their Waldorf, Maryland, office and endoscopy center.
 From medication to minimally invasive procedures and surgery, the team can cover all your needs and help you eat and drink normally again.
 Call the office or book your appointment online now.